ChickenProp/chickenprop.github.com/drafts/boots-theory-and-wikipedia.md

 * Costs of living are going down for rich people and up for poor people.
 * Poor people don't get enough food, and that causes them long term problems.
 * Poor people are less healthy, and more expensive for the government to provide healthcare to.

+...and for some of these, Wikipedia even includes them inline.
+You don't need to click through to the citations to realize that multiple different concepts are getting confused.

 (Someone in the [talk page](https://en.wikipedia.org/w/index.php?title=Talk:Boots_theory&oldid=1279789206) has noticed the same thing: "The instances listed here aren't really examples of the same mechanism.")